alinobrasil/ceramic2/README.md

 This project contains stuff from ceramic's eth denver workshop: https://github.com/ceramicstudio/ethdenver-workshop

-If you run "npm run dev", it's going to load up an unnecessary nextJS app.
+If you run "npm run dev", it's going to load up a webapp, which the rest of this repo no longer supports.

 ## How to add new models